 Growing carrots in the heat of summer is a difficult endeavor.
-Carrots are a cool season crop which typically need between three and four months to reach maturity.
+Carrots are a cool-season crop that typically needs between three and four months to reach maturity.
 They are slow to germinate in cool weather and sprout best when the ambient temperature is around 70 F. (21 C.).

 Growing Carrots in Hot Climates